Gustavovaler/web_refugio_mascotas/README.md

 gestor de base de datos = sqlite3

 This project is about a pet shelter, where we take register of pet and their possible adopters.
-All  necesary views has been done using Django's class based views.
+All  necessary views has been done using Django's class based views.
 About front-end, it is some forgetted just for this moment.
 Any help is welcome.